net-prophet/django-easy-scoping/docs/usage.md

 Example Django Model located at
 [bottom of page](https://net-prophet.github.io/django-easy-scoping/docs/usage.html#example-django-models).

-A scope enables easier database filtering in Django.
-A user can specify one or more filters for a scope and then simply use the scope to search the database, rather than making long filter calls.
-Additionally, users can chain together scopes to combine the filters used by both.
+Scopes enable easier database filtering in Django.
+A user can specify one or more Django queries in a scope and then simply use the scope to search the database, rather than make long sets of query calls.
+Additionally, users can chain together scopes to combine the queries encompassed both.

-Aggregates also allows for simpler database queries.
-By encompassing Django filter, annotation, and aggregation calls in a single aggregate, the user can more easily extract, view, and analyze their data.
+Aggregates also allow for simpler database queries.
+By combining Django filters, annotations, aggregations, and other query calls in a single aggregate, the user can more easily extract, view, and analyze their data.

 ## Basic Usage